My Business Belongs in Seabrook

-For those craving something Asian, Wong’s Chef and Café 1979 are two local favorites and Pier 8 is a buffet style Mongolian barbeque and fresh seafood restaurant.
-Merlion is another great place to try, especially for those looking for something a bit more upscale.
+For those craving something Asian, Wong’s Chef and Hama are two local favorites and Pier 8 is a buffet style Mongolian bbq and fresh seafood restaurant.
+Merlion is another great place to try, and has won several awards.

 Wanting authentic Mexican food?
 Then Laredo’s is the place to be.
-Don Julio’s Mexican Restaurant and Cantina has a beautiful interior and personable staff, not to mention the food is fresh and flavorful.
+Iguanas Ranas has a beautiful interior and personable staff, not to mention the food is fresh and flavorful.
 No time to sit and wait, then stop by Taqueria Nasa for quick a taco or burrito.

 Wait, that’s not all!
 Seabrook is also home to variety of American diners, cafes and restaurants.
 As mentioned Tookie’s is famous for their burgers, but the Pelican Grill has been featured on the Food Network on the popular show Restaurant Impossible.
 Seabrook was Restaurant Impossible’s first stop in Texas, and Chef Robert Irvine gave the local diner an amazing face-lift.